pruthvidarshanss/msrit-adbms-lab/README.md

 * The buyer and seller may record feedback regarding their completed transactions.
 Feedback contains a rating of the other party participating in the transaction (1–10) and a comment.

-[B] Consider the following Movie table with the following attributes - Actor_name,Actor_id, Actor_birthdate , Dirctor_name,Director_id, Director_birthdate, film_title, year of production ,type (thriller, comedy, etc.) Create 10 collections with data relevant to the following questions.
+[B] Consider the following Movie table with the following attributes - Actor_name,Actor_id, Actor_birthdate , Dirctor_name,Director_id, Director_birthdate, film_title, year of production, type (thriller, comedy, etc.) Create 10 collections with data relevant to the following questions.
 Write and execute MongoDB queries:

 * List all the movies acted by John in the year 2018
 * List only the actors names and type of the movie directed by Ram